 Dr. Martin came to Pittsburgh in 1991 for her pediatric residency training and fellowship in pediatric infectious diseases and subsequently joined the Department of Pediatrics at the University of Pittsburgh as a faculty member.
 Her research interests are common outpatient infections, including Group A streptococcal infections.
 She completed a 5-year longitudinal study of strep infections in school-aged children and is involved in outpatient studies on otitis media, sinusitis, and urinary tract infections.
 She is committed to improving the process of conducting clinical research and is a vice chair of the Institutional Review Board for the University of Pittsburgh.

-Dr. Miller is a professor of Pediatrics at the University of Pittsburgh School of Medicine, and is chief of the Division of Adolescent and Young Adult Medicine, Children’s Hospital of Pittsburgh of UPMC.
+Dr. Miller is a professor of Pediatrics at the University of Pittsburgh School of Medicine, and is chief of the Division of Adolescent and Young Adult Medicine, UPMC Children’s Hospital of Pittsburgh.
 She is trained in internal medicine, pediatrics and medical anthropology with more than a decade of practice and research experience in addressing interpersonal violence in clinical and community settings.

 With more than two decades of active engagement in pediatric clinical research, Dr. Rajakumar’s studies have focused on vitamin D nutrition in children with an emphasis on racial differences and health disparities.
 He has also explored the role of parental trust in enrollment of children in clinical research.
 His expertise includes designing and conducting randomized controlled vitamin D intervention clinical trials in children.